4 Myths About Dental Restorations

-Dental restorations offer ways to remove damaged tooth enamel, halt further decay, and restore the function of damaged or lost teeth.
+4 Myths About Dental Restorations from Founders Dental in Castle Rock, CODental restorations offer ways to remove damaged tooth enamel, halt further decay, and restore the function of damaged or lost teeth.
 However, some mistaken beliefs prevent people from getting necessary care for oral health.
 Understand how to separate fact from fiction to make better choices for your dental care.

 Common misapprehensions about dental restorations